 43 Everyone kept feeling a sense of awe; and many wonders and signs were taking place through the apostles.

-44 And all those who had believed were together [not just in the same place, but united] and had all things in common [that is, all things that are mine are yours, and yours are mine];
+44 And all those who had believed were together [not just in the same place, but united in covenant] and had all things in common [as in all things that are mine are yours, and yours are mine];

 45 and they began selling their property and possessions and were sharing them with all, as anyone might have need.